Last updated January 2023 | Contact | Privacy Policy

 Englander’s study of East London Jews illustrates similar class divisions which he identified from the location of synagogal provision.
 Three new synagogues were established in the West End as a result of ‘the westward march of the wealthy’ (1994, p.
 184).
 Similarly, new synagogues were founded in South Manchester from 1872 to cater for the growing south-suburbia Jewish middle-classes.
 By illustration of Mrs Brewer’s article (1892), Englander also points to the predominance of certain working-class ‘immigrant’ trades such as tailoring and cap making within the East End Jewry.
 Such trades also dominated the Manchester’s Jewry and contrasts with the Didsbury Jewish workers who were predominantly wealthy shipping merchants.

-A major question raised in my research was what brought the Jews to
+A major question raised in my research was what brought Jews to Didsbury?
+Although there were numerous influential factors, such as cleaner

 air and improved transport facilities, educational opportunities were